 Storage virtualization abstracts the disks and flash drives inside your servers, combines them into high-performance storage pools, and delivers them as software.
 Software-defined storage (SDS) is a new approach to storage that enables a fundamentally more efficient operational model.

-Deploying desktops as a managed service gives you the opportunity to respond quicker to changing needs and opportunities.
-You can reduce costs and increase service by quickly and easily delivering virtualized desktops and applications to branch offices, outsourced and offshore employees and mobile workers on iPad and Android tablets.
+Deploying desktops as a managed service gives you the opportunity to respond quickly to changing needs and opportunities.
+You can reduce costs and increase service by quickly and easily delivering virtualized desktops and applications to branch offices, outsourced and offshore employees, and mobile workers on iPad and Android tablets.

 A VMware virtual infrastructure can help businesses across all industries optimize their IT resources and deliver high availability.

-Achieve business agility with solutions for cloud computing, real-time data management and support for remote and branch offices.
+2) Financial Services: Achieve business agility with solutions for cloud computing, real-time data management, and support for remote and branch offices.

 VMware Virtual Infrastructure provides an innovative mechanism for organizing and viewing any virtual infrastructure built on its platform.
 Using a combination of physical and logical components, VI3 effectively and efficiently fulfills VMware’s vision of the modern virtual infrastructure.